-Functioning capacity is an individual’s ability to cope with everyday challenges and tasks.
-Reasonable functioning capacity is also one of the prerequisites of work ability.
-Functioning capacity is divided into mental, social, cognitive and physical capacities.
-Functioning capacity is significantly affected by an individual’s health.
-Read more about the dimensions of functioning capacity here.
+Functioning refers to an individual’s ability to cope with everyday challenges and tasks.
+A reasonable level of functioning is also one of the prerequisites of work ability.
+Functioning is divided into mental, social, cognitive and physical capacities.
+Functioning is significantly affected by an individual’s health.
+Read more about the dimensions of functioning.

 The Abilitator’s benefits for the respondent

 - It is easy to use and versatile

 - The respondent can themselves describe their own situation

 - It indicates the strengths and weaknesses of the different areas of functioning

 - It serves as a good basis for setting goals

 - It clearly illustrates changes in work ability and functioning